 Choice boards allow children of all abilities to communicate with the people around them.
 This is a fantastic way for kids to improve their social skills and enjoy the company of a diverse range of people their age.
 Whites Hill Reserve, Camp Hill has a choice board, as does the playground at the Brisbane Botanic playground.

-For more information about accessible playgrounds and equipment in Queensland visit the Queensland Government Website.
+For more information about accessible and inclusive playgrounds and equipment in Queensland visit the Queensland Government Website.